-4.2 & (3.7 Imp qt, 4.4 US qt).
+4.4 US qt (4.2 \(\ell \), 3.7 Imp qt).

 Use a good quality commercial washer fluid for all-weather cleaning.

 - Do not use radiator antifreeze in the windshield washer; it will damage the paint. - Do not use a vinegar/water combination in the windshield washer; it will damage the pump. - Prolonged operation of the washer without fluid may damage the pump.